LizardByte/.github/CONTRIBUTING.md

    be squashed and merged with the pull request title and number as the commit message.
 2. Complete the pull request template, including any relevant details about your changes and any associated issues.

+   * Be sure to use the official template.
+Do not use AI-generated PR summaries that completely replace our template.
    * Leave the template comments in place.
 They are helpful when editing the PR description.

      ```markdown